- Best Powder Foundations List

 I generally advise my clients to use a powder foundation over their BB cream.
-Powder is great for helping your makeup stay in place.
+The powder is great for helping your makeup stay in place.
 The way you use powder with your BB cream will depend on your skin type:

 Normal Skin – If the weather is hot and humid, I would definitely recommend using a powder foundation to ensure that your makeup won’t “melt off’ your face during the day.
-Powder is great for absorbing oil which is a huge problem during a hot and humid day.
+The powder is great for absorbing oil which is a huge problem during a hot and humid day.

 Dry Skin – I would avoid powder and just use the BB cream.
 Powders just don’t work well with dry skin as they will absorb what little oil you have on your skin.
 Ensure that your BB cream is moisturizing.

 Oily Skin – You will need to apply a generous amount of powder over your BB cream.
 (But not too much).
 A mistake that most people with oily skin make is applying too much powder to a point that their look becomes cakey.
 Ensure that your BB cream is oil-free.
 Also, you may want to consider not wearing a BB cream if the weather is too hot or humid.

 Sensitive Skin – Sames rules listed above apply.
 Just ensure that both your BB cream and powder foundation is hypoallergenic.